 You can also refuse to talk to a police officer.
 Ask if you’re free to leave.
 If they say yes, then leave.
 If not, tell them you want an attorney before you are questioned any further.

 Police can certainly punish you for refusing these constitutional rights.
-They can threaten to bring in a drug dog, or tell you if they find contraband, they’ll put you in jail instead of giving you a citation to appear out of custody at a later time.
+They can threaten to bring in a drug dog, or tell you if they find contraband, they’ll arrest you instead of giving you a citation to appear out of custody at a later time.
 But by using your rights, you are stopping them from building a case against you.